Seanaudric/ECE2112-EDA-Spotify-2023/README.md

 ### Executing the program/s
 * How to run the program
 * In every code cell, press Shift + Enter to run that specific cell
-* It is necessary to run "import numpy as np" and "import matplotlib.pyplot as plt" as the python code is dependent on these libraries
+* It is necessary to run the necessary libraries as the python code is dependent on these
 * It is also necessary to store the .xlsx file in the same folder to use the dataframe

 ## Author